Deciding where to invest

 An overview of investment strategies

-Having a basic investment strategy can be good foundation for choosing funds for your pension savings – it can help you focus on the types of funds you might want to choose.
+Having a basic investment strategy can be a good foundation for choosing funds for your pension savings – it can help you focus on the types of funds you might want to choose.
 Remember, you don’t have to stick to the same strategy throughout your lifetime.
 In fact, it’s a good idea to regularly review your investments and goals and decide if it’s time to re-align your strategy.

 You’ll find more help with choosing investments on our investing basics page.

+It is a good idea to review your pension investments on a regular basis to make sure your retirement goals are on track.
 None of the information above is a personal recommendation for any particular investment or course of action and it’s important to remember that the value of investments can go down as well as up, so you may get back less than you invest.

 If you are unsure about whether your investments are suitable for your circumstances, or you need advice on any of the options available to you, we recommend that you speak to an authorised financial adviser.

-Log in to PlanViewer to make changes to the funds you’re invested in
+Log in to PlanViewer to make changes to the funds you're invested in.